Thriving Gluten Free

 Ingredients & Substitutions

 Dairy-Free.
-You should be able to easily make this recipe by using a dairy-free butter alternative such as Earth Balance.
+You can easily make this recipe by using a dairy-free butter alternative such as Earth Balance.

 Eggs.
 There are 4 eggs in this recipe that cannot be replaced.